speakeztech/mlir-tutorial/docs/tutorials/07-folders-constant-propagation.md

 ### Why Both Exist: The Trade-Off

-This isn't redundancy—it's deliberate architectural choice.
+This isn't redundancy, it's deliberate architectural choice.

 **SCCP is powerful but expensive.** You run it once or twice in an optimization pipeline, at carefully chosen points where you expect to discover many constants.

-**Canonicalize is cheap but limited.** You run it frequently—after every major transformation—to clean up and expose new optimization opportunities.
+**Canonicalize is cheap but limited.** You run it frequently, after every major transformation, to clean up and expose new optimization opportunities.

 **Typical pipeline:**
 ```